TAIC has five Commissioners.

 Jane Meares, Chief Commissioner

-Jane Meares was first appointed to the Commission in February 2015, and appointed Chief Commissioner in November 2016.
-Her term expires on 31 October 2021.
+Jane Meares was first appointed to the Commission in February 2015 and appointed Chief Commissioner in November 2016.

 Stephen Davies Howard, Deputy Chief Commissioner

 Stephen Davies Howard is a Wellington-based company director.

 He flew fighters for the Royal Air Force (including the F4 Phantom and Tornado F3) and also served in the Royal New Zealand Air Force as the Training Group Commander.
 He attained the rank of Group Captain in both services.
 His strategic international experience includes being an accredited attaché to the British Embassy to the United States.
 He retains a commercial pilot licence and a commercially endorsed Ocean Yachtmaster's certificate.